-- pay Class 1 National Insurance with more than one employer
+- you pay Class 1 National Insurance with more than one employer

-- earn £827 or more from one job or £982 or more from 2 jobs over the tax year
+- you earn £827 or more per week from one job over the tax year

 You’ll usually pay a reduced rate of 2% on your weekly earnings between £155 and £827 in one of your jobs (instead of the standard rate of 12%).

 You can’t defer Class 4 contributions any more.

 You may be able to claim a refund for previous tax years.